AustinPriesel-Skillable/DPCP-110-cpltagntfrntr/Lab Guides/Lab 8/Lab8.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image36.png)

-Lab 8-Extend Microsoft 365 Copilot Chat with a Declarative HR agent using Copilot Studio and SharePoint12.
-You will then receive the requested list
+12. You will then receive the requested list

     ![](./media/image37.png)